The MRWA builds and maintains the McIntosh Run Singletrack trail system in the watershed, with help from other groups, businesses and individuals.

 To use Trailforks, download the app and add the Nova Scotia map.
 Mapping will then work even without a data connection.

 Trailhead maps: Major trailheads have physical maps.
-These are currently out of date but new maps will be installed in 2021.
+New maps and markings were installed in June 2021.

 Paper maps: There are no paper maps.
 If you want to contribute or volunteer for this, please contact us.

-- Motorized vehicles of any kind are not permitted on the trails (unless they are being used by trail managers or enforcement officials to carry out their duties).
+- Motorized vehicles of any kind are not permitted on the trails, unless they are being used by trail managers or enforcement officials to carry out duties.

 - Stay on marked open trails.
 Short cuts and 'braids' cause navigational confusion and damage the natural environment unnecessarily.
 Keeping singletrack "single" is better for the shrubs, lichen and trees, and preserves what we all come here to enjoy: a narrow, engaging trail.